AceofSpades5757/valve-server-query/README.md

 Requests for additional features are welcome: Create a GitHub Issue.

+If you would like additional content, such as the abiltiy to query the [Master Server Query Protocol](https://developer.valvesoftware.com/wiki/Master_Server_Query_Protocol), then feel free to contact me or create a GitHub Issue.

 # Support

 Feel free to create an issue if you experience any problems with this package.